chelmertz/chelmertz.github.io/_posts/2010-09-30-06-42-Retrieve-removed-file-from-SVN.md

 tags: [svn]
 ---

-<code>svn copy -r &lt;revision&gt; http://&lt;repos&gt;/&lt;file&gt; .</code>
+    svn copy -r a-revision http://some-repo/some-file .

-Pretty obvious really, but still… Use the remote path ( &amp; ) to the file that existed in  and place it in the current dir: . (or anywhere really).
+Pretty obvious really, but still.
+Use the remote path to the file that existed in that revision and place it in the current dir: . (or anywhere really).

-PS: this retrieved the contents of  but you would also need to <code>svn commit</code> any changes to reinsert the file into the repos.
+PS: this retrieved the contents of  but you would also need to `svn commit` any changes to reinsert the file into the repos.